Employer of Record in India | EOR India

 In conclusion, understanding the various taxes applicable to employees in India, along with the available deductions and exemptions, is crucial for effective tax planning and compliance.
 Employees should consult with tax professionals or use reliable tax calculation tools to determine their tax liability accurately and take advantage of the tax-saving opportunities provided by the Indian tax system.

-Wisemonk's Employee Tax Optimization
+Wisemonk's Support For Employee Tax Optimization

 In the post-pandemic world of remote work, skilled professionals in India have exciting opportunities to work for foreign firms.
 However, a significant portion of their income is lost to taxes.
 Did you know that salary earned for services rendered in India is taxable, regardless of residential status or where payment is received?
 With the new tax regime, individuals earning above ₹15 lakhs per annum fall into the 30% bracket, meaning ₹30 of every ₹100 earned goes to income tax.